NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/index.md

 Using these results it is possible to reduce the task (2) to solving a system of linear equations with symmetric positive definite Gram matrix.

-Detailed explanation is given in [Multivariate Normal Hermite Splines](https://igorkohan.github.io/NormalHermiteSplines.jl/stable/Interpolating-Normal-Splines/)
+Detailed explanation is given in [Interpolating Normal Splines](https://igorkohan.github.io/NormalHermiteSplines.jl/stable/Interpolating-Normal-Splines/)

 The normal splines method for one-dimensional function interpolation and linear ordinary differential and integral equations was proposed in [1].
 Multivariate generalization of the normal splines method was developed for two-dimensional problem of low-range computerized tomography in [2] and applied for solving a mathematical economics problem in [3].
 Further results were reported at the seminars and conferences [4,5,6].